 On December 20, 2013 the Company reached an agreement in principal to extend its option to acquire a 50% interest in the La Diana property for an additional one year period.
-The Company agreed to pay the vendor 2,000,000 of its common shares as consideration for the vendor granting an extension to the agreement.
-In order to finalize the amended option agreement the Company must still issue the 2,000,000 shares which were issued subsequent to year end (see Note 15).
-In addition to earn its 50% interest, the Company will be required to incur additional \$2,194,546 in exploration and administrative expenditures by the fourth year anniversary date of the agreement between the two companies.
+The Company agreed to pay the vendor 2,000,000 of its common shares as consideration for the vendor granting an extension to the agreement for a one year period.
+The shares were issued in the current year.